 Our minds direct our actions.
 So, when our minds are set on being positive, no matter the circumstance, different actions ensue.
 If we only see the bad bumps in the road, that’s where we dwell and what we’ll act on.
 Shifting our minds to seeing good adjusts our actions.
 Positive begets positive.

-Now here’s where some people see luck, but I don’t agree.
+Now here’s where some people think luck changes everything, but I don’t agree.
 I believe our mindset induces actions and our determination helps us follow through.
 When changes or unwanted things occur in life, we have two choices in how to react-positively or negatively.
 Even with the worst situation, seeing even the smallest positive will create a mindset encouraging positive actions.

 We can’t always control what happens in life.
 But we can always control our attitude and subsequent actions to what happens.
 When we approach life from a mindset of gratitude, we view things differently which is reflected in our actions.
 Suddenly it’s not about good or bad luck, but about our purposeful actions.